 American Express has done it again, with consumers.
-For the fifth straight year in a row, it has received the number one spot on the J.D.
-Powers and Associates survey of customer satisfaction.
-J.D.
-Powers surveys approximately 8,700 cardholders yearly on their level of contentment with their credit card issuer.
+For the fifth straight year in a row, it has received the number one spot on the recent survey of customer satisfaction.
+The company surveys approximately 8,700 cardholders yearly on their level of contentment with their credit card issuer.

 The areas of satisfaction include the following: terms, benefits, services, billing, payment processes, rewards as well as having any potential problems with their cards resolved.